 For the longest time, I believed that I had polycystic ovary syndrome (PCOS).
 This physical condition resulted from hormonal imbalance most of the time; however, this condition could also be because by excessive not-so-healthy weight, stress, high blood pressure, and other medical factors.

-Health Issues I Had That Made Me Feel Worse
+Health Issues Made Me Feel Worse

+Since I was still pretty young, the doctor ordered an abdominal ultrasound.
 That’s when she said she saw tiny cysts around my supposedly healthy ovaries and got me started on short-term health medication to jumpstart my menstruation’s healing.
-However, it took three more months before the health treatment worked and see the healthy benefits.
+However, it took three more months before the health treatment worked and see the health benefits.

 Why Did It Feel Bad To Learn The Truth?

 Six years later, though, my health condition was still the same, so I decided to look for another health doctor, who then asked me to get a trans-rectal ultrasound.
-She added, “A vaginal ultrasound would have been the best choice, but you are not sexually active, so that a trans-rectal ultrasound would be the next best thing for you.”
+She added, “A vaginal ultrasound would have been the best choice, but you are not sexually active so a trans-rectal ultrasound would be the next best thing for you.”

-I did that and found out that I do not have PCOS.
+I did that and found out that I did not have PCOS.
 The doctor said that my ovaries were clean and healthy, and everything was normal.
 More importantly, I might not have even had that health issue at all, contrary to what the other doctor told me.